FactorioCalc/FactorioCalc/docs/guide0.md

 Boxes can also have a set of constraints associated with it.
 Constraints are specified via the `constraints` parameters and is a mapping of items to values.
-When the value is a number than the rate for that item will be at least that value; if it is positive than the box will produce at least that amount, if it is negative the box will consume at most that amount.
+When the value is a number than the rate for that item will be at least that value: if it is positive than the box will produce at least that amount, if it is negative the box will consume at most that amount.
 For example, to limit the number of iron plates in the previous example to just 8/s: